cockroachdb/docs/src/current/v24.3/drain-a-node.md

 ---
 title: Drain a node
-summary: Learn how to drain a node to perform maintenance.
+summary: Learn how to drain a node to perform system maintenance.
 toc: true
 docs_area: manage
 ---